 The Coalition knew significant consequences of underage drinking are alcohol related traffic crashes.
-From April 2011 through the end of February 2012, review of Greenville County traffic crashes revealed the monthly average of alcohol related crashes involving drivers under 21 years old was 36.6 crashes.
+From April 2011 through February 2012, a review of Greenville County traffic crashes revealed the monthly average of alcohol related crashes involving drivers under 21 years old was 36.6 crashes.
 Unfortunately, the monthly average of alcohol related fatalities with drivers under 21 years old involved was 3.4 fatalities during that same period.

-Enforcement and alcohol merchant education data was reviewed.
-In FY 2011, which began July 1, 2010 and ended June 30, 2011, Greenville city and county law enforcement agencies conducted 1794 compliance checks, 10 public safety checkpoints, prevented 135 underage drinking parties, and wrote 530 citations related to underage drinking.
+Enforcement and alcohol merchant education data were reviewed.
+Between July 1, 2010 and June 30, 2011, Greenville city and county law enforcement agencies conducted 1,794 compliance checks, 10 public safety checkpoints, prevented 135 underage drinking parties, and wrote 530 citations related to underage drinking law violations.
 During the compliance checks, 206 stores sold alcohol to youth.
-This equals an 11.5% buy rate, down from 45% in 2003.
-Prevention specialists trained 239 alcohol clerks and servers in alcohol retail merchant education.
-Most of the individuals that completed the classes were required by South Carolina state law concerning alcohol sale to underage confidential informants (youth working with law enforcement).
+Consequently, the non-compliance or buy rate was 11.5%, which was down from 45% in 2003.
+Prevention specialists trained 239 clerks and servers in alcohol retail merchant education.
+South Carolina law requires clerks and servers that sell alcohol to underage individuals to complete retail beverage service education.

-In addition to archival data derived from state, county, and local organizations, multiple conferences, monthly Coalition meetings, and face-to-face conversations were conducted to gain the insight those community members held.
-Conversations were held with members of the Coalition that were law enforcement officers, substance abuse prevention specialists, and other key community members involved in public health and public safety efforts.
+In addition to archival data, multiple conferences, monthly Coalition meetings, and faceto-face conversations were conducted to gain the insight about alcohol use and community cultural issues contributing to these problems.
+Focus groups were held with Coalition partners that were law enforcement officers, substance abuse prevention specialists, and other key community members involved in public health and public safety efforts.
 The Phoenix Center sponsors an active youth board and discussions were convened with youth to gain a better comprehension of issues of underage drinking.
 These activities served as key informant interviews and directed conversations to understand better the issues facing the community.

-From discussions with youth, law enforcement, and other community partners as well as analyses of crime, medical, and treatment data, it was learned that underage drinking was related to many serious problems for youth in Greenville County.
+From discussions with youth, law enforcement, and other community partners as well as analyses of crime, medical, and treatment data, it was learned that underage drinking was related to many serious problems for Greenville County.
 These harms included homicide, suicide, traumatic injury, drowning, burns, violent and property crime, high-risk sex, fetal alcohol syndrome, alcohol poisoning, and need for treatment for alcohol abuse and dependence.
 Coalition members reviewed, analyzed and prioritized the data for trends involving issues concerning underage drinkers.
 The analyses showed evidence that in Greenville County, some individuals under 21 years old consumed alcohol at alarming rates; however, alcohol consumption was only part of the problem.
 It was evident that access to alcohol was also a problem.
 Based on 2011 YRBS data that showed youth obtain alcohol from retail alcohol outlets about 10%, retail alcohol sources for underage drinkers was but one alcohol source.
-Social alcohol sources or alcohol from family, friends, or strangers was over 66%.
+Social alcohol sources or alcohol from family, friends, or strangers were at over 66%.
 In other words, compliance checks needed to continue for retail alcohol sources; however, the high availability of alcohol to individuals under 21 years old necessitated law enforcement officers to investigate the alcohol sources and prosecute whenever possible.
 In addition, public education about the potential health and legal dangers of providing alcohol to underage individuals was paramount.
 According to research and practitioner experiences, the certainty of consequences changes behavior and not just the severity or swiftness of consequences.